GoodnewsEverybody.comScience: Environmental-Carbon Dating, Eco-Friendly, Green Living, Recycling, etc...

 It is tempting to look at the line-up of storms in the Atlantic (Hanna, Ike, Josephine) and, in the name of everything green, blame climate change for this state of affairs.
 But there is another inconvenient truth out there: We are getting more vulnerable to weather mostly because of where we live, not just how we live.

 In recent decades, people around the world have moved en masse to big cities near water.
 The population of Miami-Dade County in Florida was about 150,000 in the 1930s, a decade fraught with severe hurricanes.
-Since then, the population of Miami-Dade County has rocketed 1,600% to 2,400,000.

 So the same intensity hurricane today wreaks all sorts of havoc that wouldn't have occurred had human beings not migrated.
 (To see how your own coastal county has changed in population, check out this cool graphing tool from the National Oceanic and Atmospheric Administration.)